Why Do I Feel The Need To Plan Everything? Achieve Easy Balance

 - Cultivate gratitude: Focusing on what you’re grateful for can help shift your attention away from any worries about the future.
 Create a regular gratitude practice to maintain a positive mindset in the face of uncertainty.

 - Take small risks: Start challenging your need for certainty by stepping out of your comfort zone.
-Experiment with new activities or experiences, make decisions without exhaustive research or simply go with the flow more often.
+Experiment with new activities or experiences, make decisions without exhaustive research, or simply go with the flow more often.

 By incorporating these strategies into your daily life, you’ll foster a mindset that embraces life’s uncertainties and is more resilient in the face of change.